longjiahui/dodone-documentation/docs/en/product/setting.md

 #### Delete Database

 :::warning
-Database deletion cannot be undone.
+Database deletion is irreversible.
 Please proceed with caution.
 :::

-You cannot delete the currently active database.
-If you need to delete it, please first create a blank database and switch to the new database before performing the deletion.
+You cannot delete the database currently in use.
+If you need to delete it, please create a blank database first, switch to the new database, and then proceed with deletion.

 ![database](/steps/setting/delete_database.png)